 Does the emirate’s crisis indicate a lack of economic co-ordination between Arabs?

-The government will also sell its stake in the company, meaning it will no longer be able to impose caps on executive pay and dividends.
+Under the repayment agreement, the government will sell its stake in the company and will no longer be able to impose caps on executive pay and dividends.

 The news comes ahead of a planned meeting between Barack Obama, the US president, and the heads of the country’s biggest banks at the White House on Monday.